No, each school may only select one junior to nominate per award. Additionally, no student can be nominated for more than one award.

 Please email email@example.com with the correct (and incorrect) spelling of the student’s name so the record can be corrected as soon as possible.
 Please also include your school name and your CEEB code to expedite the process.

 Award certificates and physical awards are sent to schools in the spring so that they can be presented at award ceremonies.
 It is the goal of this program that the student learns of their award from those who nominated them.

 Email firstname.lastname@example.org, making sure to include your contact information, CEEB code, school’s name, the award you’re inquiring about, and the student’s name.
 If the nomination was submitted properly, an award certificate can be resent within a few business days.

 No. Award winners are considered for the appropriate merit scholarship if admitted to the University of Rochester for undergraduate studies in Arts, Sciences & Engineering.
 Winners would not be able to use the scholarship at another institution or at the Eastman School of Music.

-During the summer before their senior year, the student will receive a letter from the Office of Admissions detailing how to note their fee waiver on the Common Application and/or the Coalition Application.
+During the summer before their senior year, the student will receive an email from the Office of Admissions detailing how to note their fee waiver on the Common Application and/or the Coalition Application.
 The application fee should not be paid by high school award winners, as it is non-refundable.